Author: Salam, Bennouar; Abdelghani, Bachir Cherif; Amel, Kessira; Djamel-Eddine, Bennouar; Samia, Abdi

 Search related documents:

-- acute phase protein and lymphocyte count: 1, 2
+- admission phase and lymphocyte count: 1, 2

-- addition mortality rate and lymphocyte count: 1
+- low mortality rate and lymphocyte count: 1, 2

 Co phrase search for related documents, hyperlinks ordered by date